Missouri Train Rides

-Take a ride on the Belton, Grandview & Kansas City Railroad's 5 mile, 45 minute round trip scenic train ride aboard a 1920's era passenger coach or an open-air excursion car, behind a 1950's diesel locomotive south from Belton, Missouri.
-Locomotive cab rides with the engineer and caboose rides are also avaliable.
+Take a ride on the Belton, Grandview & Kansas City Railroad's 5 mile, 45 minute round trip scenic train ride aboard 1920's era passenger coaches or an open-air excursion car, behind a 1950's diesel locomotive south from Belton, Missouri.
+Locomotive cab rides with the engineer and caboose rides are also available.
 Equipment displays include freight cars, a Club Car, an instruction car, maintenance-of-way equipment, and two static display steam locomotives.
 Directions

 The Frisco Silver Dollar Line Steam Train operates a 20-minute steam train ride through the Ozark countryside.
 Some zany train robbers briefly interrupt your ride, so hold on to your hat and your wallet!
 Directions

 The Columbia Star Dinner Train offers year round evening dinner train trips departing Friday and Saturday nights at 7PM with a Sunday Brunch train departing at 11:30 AM.
 Enjoy gourmet dining on board beautifully appointed vintage 1930's and 40's passenger cars pulled by 1950's streamlined passenger locomotives for a relaxing 2 1/2 to 3 hour journey.
 Directions

 The Wabash Frisco & Pacific Railway operates a two mile round trip 1-foot gauge miniature steam railway lasting about 30 minutes that travels along the scenic Meramec River.The railroad is open every Sunday, May through October rain or shine.
 Directions